 Engine coolant temperature gauge: Indicates engine coolant temperature.
-At normal operating temperature, the needle will be in the normal range (between "H" and "C").
+At normal operating temperature, the needle will be in the normal range (between "H" and

+"C").
 If the needle moves close to the "H" range, the engine is overheating.
-Stop the vehicle as soon as safely possible, switch of soon as safely possible, switch off the engine and let the engine cool.
+Stop the vehicle as soon as safely possible, switch off the engine and let the engine cool.